New Orleans dock workers and unionization

-50-50 or Half-and-Half
+50-50 or half-and-half

 New Orleans dockworkers maintained a long-standing tradition known as "50-50" or "half-and-half."
 Under this arrangement, both black and white workers insisted that any work crew hired by ship owners be 50% black and 50% white.
 Workers would labor side by side, performing the same work for the same pay.
 This was generally seen as a way to prevent employers from undermining one group by playing to the other: both black and white union leaders recognizes that when blacks and whites were hired in alternating groups as they were in the mid-1890s, unions weakened and race riots or other tensions could – and did – flare up.

 In October 1901 the separate black and white unions created a Dock and Cotton Council that overarched unions of black and white screwmen, longshoremen, teamsters, loaders, and other work classifications at the waterfront.
-Leadership positions on the Council were generally divided according to the 50-50 system, with the presidency and financial secretary position held by white workers and the vice-presidency and corresponding secretary position held by black workers.
+Leadership positions on the council were generally divided according to the 50-50 system, with the presidency and financial secretary position held by white workers and the vice-presidency and corresponding secretary position held by black workers.
 Committee positions were similarly assigned.
-By 1903, the Council oversaw eight separate unions of black and white dockworkers with a total of approximately 10,000 members and helped ensure that all unions adhered to the 50-50 rule.
+By 1903, the council oversaw eight separate unions of black and white dockworkers with a total of approximately 10,000 members and helped ensure that all unions adhered to the 50-50 rule.
 Over time, it also assisted the member unions in negotiations with employers and were kept informed of the unions' organizational and racial relationships.
-As the overarching union body, the Council was also empowered to call for a general port strike.
+As the overarching union body, the council was also empowered to call for a general port strike.

-Limits On Racial Cooperation
+Limits on racial cooperation

 Both black and white unions insisted that they had no interracial equality or ideological leanings.
 Black workers announced that they wanted a stable waterfront, not social equality with white men, and did not want to be used by employers to drive a wedge between the races.
 The structure and operation of the Dock and Cotton Council has also been seen as racially stratified by some scholars.
 Although black and whites were elected equally to officer positions and conference committees, and work operated under the 50-50 system, white workers consistently held the presidency and were the only ones allowed to hold foreman positions.
 Black workers vehemently protested their exclusion from foreman jobs, but faced resistance from white waterfront laborers who did not want to take orders from a black man.
 In order to preserve the overall alliance, black unions retreated from the foreman controversy.